 Here are 6 ways to practice being present daily.

 1. Focus on the one thing

-Gratitude and appreciation for what you have help you become more present in the moment.
-Take a moment to write down everything that you are grateful for or have achieved in the last 30 days.
+Gratitude and appreciation for what you have will help you become present in the moment.
+To be present, take a moment to write down everything you are grateful for or have achieved in the last 30 days.

-This mindset exercise will take your head out of the past and stop you focusing on the future. it will allow you to think about and focus on the people, projects and things that are most important to you right now.
+This gratitude mindset exercise will take your head out of the past and stop you from focusing on the future.
+It will allow you to think about and focus on the people, projects, and things that are most important to you right now.